PTSD Compensation Claim Payouts

 More about our legal fees >

-Can I Make a TPD Claim for PTSD?
+Can I Make a PTSD Compensation Claim?

 You can seek to access your total and permanent disability (TPD) payout when your mental condition prevents you from working in your regular occupation.
 Unlike other personal injury claims, how you acquired your psychiatric illness does not matter.
 To succeed, a medical professional must provide objective evidence proving you cannot work in your regular job, addressing the disability definition of your insurance policy.
 In most cases, you do not need to show you can’t be employed in any job role, just your normal position or one for which you have training.

-For a successful PTSD TPD claim, you must meet these conditions:
+For a successful TPD PTSD claim, you must meet these conditions:

 1. You are unable to work in your regular job because of your mental disorder.